 2. All That Really Matters

 The story follows a girl who’s a social media influencer, and she’s trying to qualify herself to be a host of a new TV show.
 She needs more volunteer stuff on her resume to make her more eligible to be the host of this show.
-So she gets her brother, a pastor, to link her up with a place to get some experience.
+So she gets her pastor brother to link her with a place to get some experience.
 Then she ends up going to a youth house.
-The guy who’s the manager of it is her love interest, and she learns how to put other people first.
+The guy who’s the manager is her love interest, and she learns how to put other people first.

-It was a great character development story, and then the romance was sweet too.
+It was a great character development story, and the romance was sweet.
 You’ll get a bit heavier topics because it follows youth who are either homeless or have some addiction problem.
 Like Redeeming Love, the healing process from the religious point of view is exciting and effective.
-So if you are a believer and want to connect with God, pick this book.
+So, if you are a believer and want to connect with God, pick this book.

 Author: Nicole Deese